TITLE Noncredit Program Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the MDI Director.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the supervisor.

 OFFICE OF HUMAN RESOURCES